oyakhilomee/FCC-Personal-Portfolio-Project/README.md

 ## FCC Personal Portfolio Project

-Deployed the static protfolio site to Netlify.
+Deployed the static portfolio site to Netlify.

 Click below to check it out.